-As a preliminary approach towards comparative pseudoknot identification, we suggest a pipeline for detecting potential pseudoknots that starts with a set of homologous RNAs, and performs the following steps: 1.) for each sequence predict locally optimal and suboptimal pseudoknots of the R&G class (using pknotsRG [19] in local mode).
+As a preliminary approach towards comparative pseudoknot identification, we suggest a pipeline for detecting potential pseudoknots that starts with a set of homologous RNAs, and performs the following steps: 1.) for each sequence predict locally optimal and suboptimal pseudoknots of the R&G class, using pknotsRG (Reeder and Giegerich, 2004) in local mode.
 2.) determine candidate pseudoknots that occur at similar positions in k of our sequences (here, k = 3).
-3.) using our approach, align the k-tuples of pseudoknots pairwise all-against-all; this information is used to construct a multiple alignment by T-Coffee [32].
+3.) using our approach, align the k-tuples of pseudoknots pairwise all-against-all; this information is used to construct a multiple alignment by T-Coffee (Notredame et al., 2000).
 4.) analyze the alignment for conserved, crossing compensatory mutations.

 First, we tested our approach on Rfam data using the same set of 8 families as above.
 For each family, we randomly selected six sequences for our analysis.
 We found pseudoknot candidates with crossing compensatory mutations in all of these families.
-For four families, we could reproduce triplet alignments of the known pseudoknots that showed crossing compensatory mutations for three of the families; an example is given in Fig. 6a.
+For four families, we could reproduce triplet alignments of the known pseudoknots that showed crossing compensatory mutations for three of the families; an example is given in Fig. 7a.
 The figure depicts an alignment of the pseudoknotted sub-sequences with start and end position.
 For each sub-sequence we show the structure predicted by pknotsRG.
 The last line gives the consensus structure and highlights base pairs of the pseudoknot which are confirmed by crossing compensatory mutations.

-The procedure was then applied to the 50 unannotated ncRNA candidates predicted by an RNAz screen of Ciona intestinalis [24].
+The procedure was then applied to the 50 unannotated ncRNA candidates predicted by an RNAz screen of Ciona intestinalis (Missal et al., 2005).
 In this screen, the C. intestinalis genome was compared to C. savignyi and O. dioica, thus per candidate we get three sequences from the three organisms that are analyzed by the above pipeline.
 In total, we predicted pseudoknot candidates for only 14 of the 50 RNAs; in contrast, pknotsRG predicts pseudoknots in all of the ncRNAs.
-Fig. 6b shows one prediction by this experiment.
+Fig. 7b shows one prediction by this experiment.